flatcar-archive/flatcar-docs/docs/container-runtimes/use-a-custom-docker-or-containerd-version.md

 ```

 The empty file `/etc/systemd/system-generators/torcx-generator` serves the purpose of disabling Torcx to make sure it is not used accidentally in case `/opt/bin` was missing from the `PATH` variable.
+Flatcar releases newer than major release 3760 do not ship torcx so that line can as well be removed from the above config.
+However, leaving it in does not have any side effects.

 The `/etc/extensions/` symlinks make sure that the future built-in Docker/containerd sysext images won't be enabled.